harryf/comedy/docs/_shows/20200903_Kontiki_3_Sep_2020__Grooming.md

 >
 > They're both about 25 from the looks of it.
 >
-> Are they about right?
+> Is that about right, 25?
 >
-> 25?
->
 > 25, yeah.
 >
 > And what that actually is with this 11-year gap
 >
-> is a 13-year-old.
+> is a 13-year-old...
 >
-> With someone that has a strange love of you.
+> with someone that has a strange love of young men.
 >
-> Young men.
->
 > I feel very uncomfortable.
 >
-> So, if you need rescuing from this situation,
+> So if you need rescuing from this situation, I'm there for you.
 >
-> I'm there for you.
+> And I don't want to imply that women are a bit child-blessed.
 >
-> I don't want to imply that, you know,
->
-> that women are a bit child-honest-y.
->
 > But it does explain a lot of things.
 >
-> Like, at the wedding, it's always puzzled me.
+> Like at the wedding, it's always puzzled me.
 >
 > You know, you have the bride and the bridegroom.
 >
 > Like, why is he called the bridegroom?
 >
-> Is it because she spent five years grooming him for this moment?
+> Is it 'cause she spent five years grooming him for this moment?
 >
-> Okay, too much truth there.
+> OK, too much truth there.
+I'm sorry.
 >
-> I'm sorry.
->
 > We'll move swiftly on.
 >
-> So, for me, all of this stuff, I'm out of this thing.
+> So for me, all of this stuff, I'm out of this thing.
 >
-> I'm old, I'm a dad, I'm a single dad.
+> I'm old.
+I'm a dad.
+I'm a single dad.
 >
 > But I have kids that live with me.
 >
-> So, I don't have time for all this dating thing.
+> So I don't have time for all this dating thing.
 >
-> And if I can share something with you,
+> And if I can share something with you...
 >
-> it has actually been a long time since I've had sex.
+> It has actually been a long time since I've had sex.
 >
 > Hands up if you haven't had sex in a long time.
 >
-> Okay, okay.
+> OK.
+OK, I hadn't realised that I was coming to the Zurich Nymphomaniacs meet-up.
 >
-> I hadn't realized that I was coming to the Zurich Nymphomaniacs meetup.
->
 > All right.
+OK, well, then maybe if I can explain my condition to you,
 >
-> Okay, well, then maybe if I can explain my condition to you,
->
 > how it is when you haven't had sex in a long time,
 >
 > it's kind of like you're hallucinating.
 >
-> Because you could be walking down the street,
+> Cos you could be walking down the street,
 >
 > you see a couple of dogs sniffing each other's asses,
 >
-> and you look at them and think,
+> and you look at them and think, "I wish that was me."
 >
-> I wish that was me.
+> Or you go into Migros, you go into Migros,
 >
-> Or you go into Migo, you go into Migo,
+> you spot an action on watermelon.
 >
-> you spot,
->
-> and that's your own on watermelon.
->
 > You get one hand on that watermelon, maybe two.
 >
-> Bam, it's like you're in a new dimension.
+> Bam!
+It's like you're in a new dimension.
 >
-> It's just you and that watermelon.
+> It's just you and that watermelon, it's getting hot, it's getting steamy,
 >
-> It's getting hot, it's getting steamy.
+> you're oblivious to all the people watching.
 >
-> You're oblivious to all the people watching.
+> And then you hear, "There's a young man shaving his neck," and you look,
 >
-> And then you hear this,
+> and there's an old lady about to hit you with her handbag,
 >
-> "You're my man's shaman, Zizek, can you look?"
+> and you think, "She's nice."
 >
-> And there's an old lady about to hit you with her handbag.
->
-> And you think, "She's nice."
->
 > All right, that's all I've got to you.
 >
-> You go there and we'll check out.
+> You go there and we'll take care of it.
 >
-> Don't yet.
->
-> We'll check out if you're alive.
+> Don't you ever try and get out of here alone.
 >
 > Yes, that was hairy, ladies and gentlemen.